 - Halloween.
 The City of West Hollywood hosts the largest Halloween street party in the world.
 Free and open to all, the "Carnaval", as it's officially named (but I don't know anybody who calls it that), annually packs over 250,000 people into a mile-long stretch of Santa Monica Blvd.
 Costume contests, food stands, live music, and of course insanely crowded conditions are all to be found.

 - Gay Pride.
 No surprise here.
-With one of the highest per capita percentages of homosexuals in all of the U.S., if not the world, you can bet that our civic leaders are happy to close down both Santa Monica and San Vicente Boulevards for one weekend every summer to observe this rainbow flag-festooned parade of gayness.
+With one of the highest per capita percentages of homosexuals in the US, if not the world, you can bet that our civic leaders are happy to close down both Santa Monica and San Vicente Boulevards for one weekend every summer to observe this rainbow flag-festooned parade of gayness.

 - The Los Angeles Marathon.
-Although the Marathon's been around for a while, only recently was the route changed so that thousands of runners now trot down the Sunset Strip, just a block from my house.
+Although the Marathon's been around for a while, only recently was the route changed so that thousands of participants now jog down the Sunset Strip, just a block from my house.

 - The AIDS Walk.
 Less surprising in this neighborhood are the many road closures due to the annual AIDS Walk in October.